SpaCy: Extensions

 spaCy allows you to set any custom attributes and methods on the

-I'm interested in extracting paragraphs from a Doc
+I'm interested in extracting paragraphs from a Doc, so I'll use the Doc.set_extension method.

 This is known as a property extension.